Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 On Sept.
 29 and 30, 1941, German troops and Ukrainian police rounded up 33,000 local Jews, herded them to a ravine outside town called Babyn Yar, or Babi Yar, and executed them.

-Kyiv would suffer under Nazi occupation for 779 days.
+Kyiv would suffer Nazi occupation for 779 days.

-During that time, an estimated 100,000 people — Jews, Roma (Gypsies), Communists, and Russian prisoners — were murdered at Babi Yar, according to the U.S. Holocaust Memorial Museum.
+During that time, an estimated 100,000 people — Jews, Roma (Gypsies), communists and Russian prisoners of war — were murdered at Babyn Yar, according to the U.S. Holocaust Memorial Museum.

-Before Kyiv was retaken by the Russians in a ferocious battle in 1943, it would become one of the largest individual mass murder sites of World War II, the museum says.
+Before Kyiv was retaken by the Russians in a ferocious battle in 1943, Babyn Yar would become one of the largest individual mass murder sites of World War II, the museum says.